diwis/BUFET/README.md

             <li>GO Term Definition</li>
             <li>GO domain</li>
         </ul>
-        Note that in this case you will need to use the "--ensGO" option in order for the script to execute correctly.
+        <b>Note that in this case you will need to use the "--ensGO" option in order for the script to execute correctly!</b>
     </li>
     <li>miRNA-gene interaction data in a file which has the following format for each line:
         <pre><code>miRNA_name|gene_name</code></pre>